SNIC: Synthesized Noisy Images using Calibration: Methods

 \subsection{RAW Images and Noise}

-Most cameras (including the ones we used) use a CMOS chip with a color filter array placed over the sensor sites.
-The color filter array usually follows the Bayer pattern (also called a mosaic), which arranges red, green, and blue filters in a prescribed order.
-There are twice as many green pixels as either red or blue pixels, due to the human eye's increased sensitivity to green.
-There are two principal ways to process images for noise modeling and synthesis.
-One is to demosaic the Bayer data into RGB data and measure that data (or simply use TIFF, PNG, or JPEG data).
-The second is to operate on the Bayer data directly.
-Our approach works with the Bayer data directly because it provides higher quality.
-Bayer data is linear, rather than gamma-corrected, and we can ignore white balance and the specifics of the demosaic algorithm or the tone curve applied (of which there are many).
-Further, the RAW-based noise model can produce different values for each of the two green channels which is not possible once they have been processed into RGB.
+There are two principal ways to process images for noise modeling and synthesis: render the Bayer data into RGB data, or work with the Bayer data directly.
+We do the latter because Bayer data is linear, preserves the two green channels, and avoids dependence on specific demosaic algorithms or tone curves.
+Further, a RAW-based noise model can produce different values for each of the two green channels, which is not possible once they have been processed into RGB.